 \section{Discussion}

 } In this study, we investigate the attributes of a spin system situated on a 2D square lattice, where each spin has the flexibility to align within the range of $[0, 2\pi]$.
-These spins engage with their immediate neighbors, and they possess the choice between ferromagnetic and nematic interactions, determined by a probability associated with the parameter $\Delta$.
-Employing the Markov chain Monte Carlo algorithm, we systematically explore the $(T, \Delta)$ space to gain insights into defect behaviors.\\ Our examination uncovers distinctive findings in different regions of the $(T, \Delta)$ plane, particularly within the context of mixed systems ($0 < \Delta < 1$).
+These spins engage with their immediate neighbors through ferromagnetic and nematic interactions simultaneously with the relative strength of the two determined by the parameter $\Delta$.
+Employing the Markov chain Monte Carlo algorithm, we systematically explore the $(T, \Delta)$ space to gain insights into defect behaviors.\\ In the context of the generalized XY model, the preceding studies have outlined a typical phase diagram featuring two low-temperature phases (ferromagnetic (F) and nematic (N)), along with a high-temperature disordered phase (D).
+The characterization of these phases primarily relied on the behavior of two-point correlation functions \cite{D_B_Carpenter_1989,hubscher2013stiffness,nui2018correlation}, susceptibility \cite{dian2011spin} and the transition between phases was marked by the behavior of the magnetization order parameter, as well as the features of the binder cumulant \cite{canova2014kosterlitz}, stiffness jump across the transition\cite{hubscher2013stiffness,canova2014kosterlitz}, behavior of specific heat \cite{QI2013127}.
+The transitions $F \to D$ and $N \to D$ were categorized as BKT type \cite{hubscher2013stiffness,canova2014kosterlitz} , while the transition $F \to N$ is an Ising transition \cite{QI2013127}.\\ However, our present work explores the annihilation of defects and its influence on domain growth during the transient time regime, as the system progresses towards a steady state following the initial quench.\\ Our examination uncovers distinctive findings in different regions of the $(T, \Delta)$ plane, particularly within the context of mixed systems ($0 < \Delta < 1$).